 We’ve rethought the entire end-to-end process of delivering content.
 We leverage both real-time and asynchronous delivery.
 In addition, we have a number of custom built collaborative tools that help increase the learning experience.

-What we offer is based on 10 years of experience delivering virtual programs.
+What we offer is based on over 10 years of experience delivering virtual programs.
 It is much more than just replicating the live experience; it’s an innovative approach that questions every step of the process.